evmcnb/quartz/content/Pearls/Transposition of the Great Arteries.md

 date created: Friday, March 27th 2026, 1:49:42 pm
 ---

 Cyanotic congenital heart disease.
-Children of diabetic mothers are at an increased risk of TGA.
+Children of pre-existing diabetic mothers are at an increased risk of TGA (i.e. **not gestational diabetes**).

 Clinical features
 - cyanosis